department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/user-research.md

 ### Participant recruiting

-**All teams are required to follow <a href="https://github.com/department-of-veterans-affairs/vets-external-teams/blob/master/Request-Reviews/request-recruiting-screener.md#general" target="_blank">the DSVA screening process</a> for any research study related to the Veteran Tools Platform.**
+**All teams are required to follow <a href="https://github.com/department-of-veterans-affairs/vets-external-teams/blob/master/Request-Reviews/request-recruiting-screener.md#general" target="_blank">the DSVA screening process</a> for any research study related to the Veteran-facing Services Platform.**

 After you've screened participants, follow your normal recruiting process.